jonmorehouse/motion-leveldb/README.md

   * ability to store a whole file in the database
 5. Push support
   * ability to push keys into a list, not objects, just keys
+6. Ability to get multiple keys to a hash returned

+## Implementation

+1. Parent class that declares queue
+2.